top of page

 Search

-Yang Arm Meridians and the Superficial Back Arm Line (SBAL)
+The Large Intestine and Triple Warmer Meridians Connection to the Superficial Back Arm Line (SBAL)

 James Spears